tmathov/tamaramathov/source/resume/index.md

 #### University

 - Master Degree in Contemporary Philosophy - University of Barcelona
-- Bachelor in Language and Literature - Faculty of Philosophy and Letters, University of Buenos Aires
+- Bachelor in Language and Literature with specialization in Linguistics (2816 h | GPA 8.65/10) - Faculty of Philosophy and Letters, University of Buenos Aires
-- Nouvelle Course - Javeriana University of Bogota.

 #### English